How Much Should You Spend on Google Ads?

 How to Create a Google Ads Budget Estimate

-However, I’ve found a few golden rules depending on business sizes:
+However, we’ve found there is a few golden rules depending on business sizes:

 - Recommended Google Ads budget for small and local businesses: $1500 to $8000/per month